MaRS-208/holbertonschool-AirBnB_clone/README.md

 - Update attributes of an object
 - Destroy an object

-For this purpose, we it is needed to understand and integrate these concepts:
+For this purpose, it is needed to understand and integrate these concepts:

 - Python abstract classes
 - cmd module